akajammythakkar/adk_hiring_agent/codelabs/step_5.md

         }
 ```

+### Which Approach to Use?

+**In the actual implementation**, we use **Option A: Python Function** wrapped with `FunctionTool` because:

+- ✅ **More efficient**: Direct function call vs. LLM agent
+- ✅ **Deterministic**: No LLM interpretation needed
+- ✅ **Faster**: No API call to Gemini for validation logic
+- ✅ **Cost-effective**: Saves on LLM tokens

+The root orchestrator will call this function directly by passing the username as a parameter.

-### Option B: Agent with Code Execution
+### Option B: Agent with Code Execution (Alternative)

-Alternatively, create an agent that executes Python code:
+For reference, you could also create an agent that executes Python code:

 ```python
 github_validator_agent = LlmAgent(